 ZVI is an effective and cost-efficient technology for groundwater remediation, but it requires careful planning and expert application to ensure success.

-If you’d like to learn more about ZVI emplacement, see some case studies, and speak to renowned fracturing experts, register for tomorrow’s webinar, 2019 Has Been a Good Year for ZVI Emplacement.
+If you’d like to learn more about ZVI emplacement, see some case studies, and speak to renowned fracturing experts, register our on-demand webinar, 2019 Has Been a Good Year for ZVI Emplacement.

-Ready to use ZVI for an upcoming project?
+Ready to use ZVI for an upcoming remediation project?
 Request a quote.